 To support up and coming musician talent with stage experience and exposure with seasoned and professional fellowship

-To bring people together and engage the local community with exciting, year-round programming
+To bring people together and engage the local community with exciting, year-round programming (in-person and virtually)

 By means of its year-round programming, Whoop & Hollar is focused on promoting, supporting, and expanding the unique identity of its local arts and culture scene.
 The grassroots organization is 100% volunteer-driven.